-- Choose a mattress that does not receive chemical treatments such as pesticides or insecticides -
+It is important to choose a mattress that does not receive chemical treatments such as pesticides or insecticides (ban anti-mite treatments).

-Choose a mattress whose raw materials and manufacturing are certified without toxic fumes and volatile materials The most well-known and reliable certification is the Oeko-Tex certification To choose the best comfort of
+Choose a mattress whose raw materials and manufacturing are certified without toxic fumes and volatile materials.
+The best known and most reliable certification is the Oeko-Tex certification.

-The positive point: Suitable for small and very light people, a light person will only "use" the first few centimetres of a normal mattress, while a very soft mattress will provide ideal comfort.
+They are particularly suitable for small and light people.
+Indeed, a light person will only "use" the first few centimetres of a normal mattress, while a soft mattress will provide ideal comfort.

-The negative point: A soft mattress will put a heavy strain on a normal weight person's spine, making it difficult to turn around, the sleeper often wakes up with aches and pains.
+On the other hand, a soft mattress will put a heavy strain on the spine of a person of normal weight.
+Turning around becomes difficult, the sleeper often wakes up with aches and pains.

-The negative point: The problem is that a mattress classified as Firm will be quite tiring for a person of normal build, as it will cause pressure points, especially on the shoulders and pelvis, which create a feeling of fatigue, and sometimes back pain.
+But a Firm-rated mattress will be quite tiring for a person of normal build.
+It will cause pressure points, especially in the shoulders and pelvis, which create a feeling of fatigue and sometimes back pain.

 To make the right choice, simply lie down on a firm mattress, relax and try to reach into the hollow of the loins, if the hollow is large enough for the hand to pass, it means that the mattress is too firm.